Pets for Vets With PTSD get a Whole New “Leash” on Life

 Pets for Vets is a program Animal Trainer Clarissa Black created in 2009 as a way to say thank you to our nation’s heroes.
 This program softens the harsh realities of day-to-day living for veterans by pairing them up with animals that might be euthanized.
 Our friends at Pets for Vets explain their program:

-Pets for Vets is tailored to the needs, wants and hopes of each of our Veterans.
+Pets for Vets with PTSD is tailored to the needs, wants and hopes of each of our Veterans.
 We take the time to listen and find the animal that will bring the most support and comfort.
 While the majority of our skilled animal companions are dogs, we’ve also placed cats and even rabbits!
 We invite any U.S. Veteran who could benefit from having a skilled companion animal to apply.

 A Bridge to a Better Life